FanumTax6767/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 This is the question I'm aiming to answer: How do annual members and casual riders use Cyclistic bikes differently?

 First of all let's take a look at the Ridable type percentages for members and casual users:

 <img width="847" alt="Screenshot 2024-08-08 at 2 55 53 AM" src="https://github.com/user-attachments/assets/b4439ae5-98fd-443f-a2d7-a7014ab22519">
 We can see that there is no significant difference in the use rates of the classic and electric bikes between members and casual riders.
 However we can see that 100% of the docked bike rides were by casual users.

-Next let's examine the days of the week that the rides took place.
+Next let's examine the days of the week that the rides took place:

 <img width="902" alt="Screenshot 2024-08-16 at 2 30 41 PM" src="https://github.com/user-attachments/assets/3a75f8cb-151c-4055-b329-65b7ae79dc2e">
 There is an noticable difference in what day of the week the different users choose the use Cyclistic.
 Casual users much more frequently ride on the weekend, while members are the exact opposite, with the weekends having the least amount of rides.